stanza image of urban generation.

 Live at SXSW 2009 Austin Texas.
 Set up as installation using three projectors.
 Needs live internet connection and three computers.

 Stanza art .A Day In The Life Of The Urban Generation.
-3 metres by 1.6 digital print on canvas.By Stanza
+3 metres by 1.6 digital print on canvas.By Urban Generation by Steve Tanza AKA Stanza

 A Day In The Life Of The Urban Generation.
 3 metres by 1.6 digital print.
 Signed By Stanza

 Title - "A Day In The Life Of The Urban Generation".
-3 metres by 1.6 digital print. (detail of above)
+300cm by 160cm digital print. (detail of above)

 "A Day In The Life Of The Urban Generation". (download detail for print of above for catalogues)

-"Regeneration Generation " 251cm by 118 cm original artwork on canvas taken from 200 CCTV cameras in 1 day in London.
+"Regeneration Generation " 251cm by 118 cm original artwork made using artists software system taking images from 200 CCTV cameras in one day in London.
 Signed By Stanza 2007

-Detail "Regeneration Generation " original artwork on canvas taken from CCTV cameras in 1 day in London
+Detail "Regeneration Generation" original artwork on canvas taken artists software system made of images from CCTV cameras taken in 1 day in London

 =========================================================================